WTHQ (AM)

-WTHQ is a Contemporary Hit Radio formatted broadcast radio station licensed to Point Pleasant, West Virginia, serving Point Pleasant and Mason County in West Virginia.
-WTHQ is owned and operated by Baker Family Stations.
+WTHQ (1030 kHz) is a conservative talk formatted broadcast radio station licensed to Point Pleasant, West Virginia, serving Point Pleasant and Mason County in West Virginia.
+WTHQ is owned and operated by Total Media Group.

 History

 Prior to March 25, 2016, WTHQ was Southern Gospel formatted WBGS.
 The station simulcast on 105.9, the former frequency of translator W290BC.
 W290BC moved from 105.9 to 94.1 as W231CY on March 25 as well.
+In August 2024, the station became a conservative talk station dubbed "The Eagle".

 Translator

 In addition to the main station, WTHQ is relayed by an FM translator to widen its broadcast area.